conda-forge/cfep/cfep-05.md

 ## Specification

-Mark the pre-release package on anaconda.org as "dev" or "rc" by adding them to the appropriate label.
+Mark the pre-release or long term release package on anaconda.org as "dev" or "rc" and "ltr" by adding them to the appropriate label.

-The semantics of these labels should generally follow the [guidelines](https://docs.python.org/devguide/devcycle.html#stages) that Python itself follows.
+The semantics of pre-release labels should generally follow the [guidelines](https://docs.python.org/devguide/devcycle.html#stages) that Python itself follows.